BackofenLab/IntaRNA/README.md

 - `x` for sure accessible (unpaired)
 - `b` blocked by some other interaction (implies single-strandedness)

-Note, currently blocked regions are assumed to be bound single-stranded, i.e. are treated as unpaired for ED computation.
+Note, *blocked* regions are currently assumed to be bound single-stranded by some other factor and thus are *treated as unpaired* for ED computation.

 ```bash
 # constraining some central query positions to be blocked by some other molecules